-Arthel Neville serves as a co-host for FOX & Friends First.
-Presented weekdays at 5a ET, the program is an hour-long expansion of "FOX & Friends" and is anchored by a pair of rotating hosts.
-Additionally, Neville anchors the weekend newscast, America's News Headquarters."
+Arthel Neville currently serves as a co-host for "FOX & Friends First."
+Presented weekdays at 5 AM/ET, the program is an hour-long expansion of "FOX & Friends" and is anchored by a pair of rotating hosts.
+Additionally, Neville anchors the weekend newscast, "America's News Headquarters."

+Neville also hosted and produced her one-on-one celebrity interview show, "Extreme Closeup," on E!
+Entertainment Television, becoming the first high-profile black female entertainment reporter.
+Following her groundbreaking show, Neville launched "Extra" for Warner Bros.
+Studios, where she delivered entertainment headlines to millions of homes every evening.
 Neville also co-hosted Fox's national morning show "Good Day Live."
 In addition to this, she has guest hosted on "The View," "Live" (with Regis Philbin), and co-hosted the Miss Teen USA Pageant with Dick Clark and the Miss Universe Pageant to a worldwide audience of over 60 million people.

 Neville started her career as a general assignment reporter for KVUE in Austin while a journalism student at the University of Texas.
 In 2003, she was recognized by the university for her contribution to broadcast journalism with the Outstanding Young Texas Ex Award.